Milohax-archive/karaoke-revolution-party-deluxe/README.md

 ### Karaoke Revolution Party Deluxe is a Quality-of-Life Improvement Mod by [MiloHax](https://github.com/hmxmilohax)

-This repo contains everything you need to build Karaoke Revolution Party Deluxe for GameCube.
+This repo contains everything you need to build Karaoke Revolution Party Deluxe for GameCube, Xbox, and PlayStation 2 (last one not covered by warranty).

 # Table of Contents
 - [Karaoke Revolution Party Deluxe](#karaoke-revolution-party-deluxe)